jonathan-vella/xlr8-e2eaisolutions/docs/ifs-rag-overview.md

 **Session Goal:** Design the architecture for a secure, internal Retrieval-Augmented Generation (RAG) chatbot application ("IFS Knowledge Assistant") for Innovate Financial Services (IFS) employees, based on the principles of the Azure OpenAI End-to-End Chat baseline.
 This includes selecting hosting options, ensuring security, and planning for deployment within IFS's established Azure Landing Zone environment.

-**Assumed Context:** IFS has already established an Azure Landing Zone foundation, including network connectivity, identity management, and potentially a centralized "AI Hub" providing governed access to services like Azure OpenAI and Azure AI Search via private endpoints.
+**Assumed Context:** IFS has already established an Azure Landing Zone foundation, including network connectivity, identity management, and basic security controls that should be leveraged for this workload.